 Louis George Ollivierre passed away on October 8, 1988, in his hometown of LaPompe on the island of Bequia, at the age of 73.
-My maternal grandfather, my “Papa”, passed away while I was attending University in New Jersey.
+My maternal grandfather, my “Papa”, passed away while attending University in New Jersey.
 I was in the middle of mid-exams at the term, and I remember regretting that I would not be able to participate in his funeral.
 Today would have been his 102nd birthday.
 To pay tribute to my grandfather and her father, my mother and I collaborated on the following article.

 My great-grandfather, Harold Ollivierre, owned sheep farms on upper Monkey Hill.
 As a help to the family, my grandfather learned to be an accurate gun range shooter to scare off the roaming dogs when they went after the sheep.

 Papa was a respected and talented entrepreneur who owned rental properties on mainland St. Vincent.
-From what my mother tells me, up until the time of his passing ran a turtle shell trading business with Japan.
+From what my mother tells me, up until his passing ran a turtle shell trading business with Japan.
 Papa owned several boats, including Prodigal, which he built to import items to Bequia for sale and Sea Queen which he used for trading lobster and conch.

 While his grandkids called him Papa affectionately, the villagers called him Uncle Louis.
 According to my mum, Papa sold Sea Queen and settled down from sailing the open sea and set up one of the few local watering holes in La Pompe, a wooden blue rum shop2, which he only called Uncle Louis’ Rum Shop.
 He built the store near the main road along the lower coast of the island.